 AT A GLANCE

-Current stage: Awaiting haul out set for fall 2020, estimated to take a cumulative 2 years in boatyard through multiple prioritization stages; $100,000 needed upfront to begin (covers initial project costs)
+Current stage: Recently completed haul out to address major structural updates (see details of the work completed as highlighted in Wooden Boat Magazine).
+It is estimated to take a cumulative 2 years minimum in boatyard through multiple prioritization stages once full restoration is financed; $100,000 needed upfront to begin (covers initial project costs).

-Vessel may need to meet US Coast Guard requirements upon completion (which is predicted to equate to an additional 10-20% of overall restoration cost)
+Vessel will need to meet US Coast Guard requirements for a Certificate of Inspection (COI) upon completion (which is predicted to equate to an additional 10-20% of overall cost of the rebuild).

 What is currently needed?